-🌿 Honest plant care, grown and tested at home NEW 150 plant & mushroom profiles published 📩 Weekly newsletter As an Amazon Associate we earn from qualifying purchases
+๐ŸŒฟ Honest plant care, grown and tested at home NEW 180 plant, mushroom & tea profiles published ๐Ÿ“ฉ Weekly newsletter As an Amazon Associate we earn from qualifying purchases

-Home / Blog / 12 Best Fragrant Garden Plants for a Sweet-Scented Yard
+Home / Blog / 12 Best Fragrant Garden Plants

-12 Best Fragrant Garden Plants for a Sweet-Scented Yard
+12 Best Fragrant Garden Plants

 Fill your garden with scent.
 The 12 best fragrant plants - roses, jasmine, lavender, and more - and where to place them for the most impact.

-12 Best Fragrant Garden Plants for a Sweet-Scented Yard
+12 Best Fragrant Garden Plants

-A garden you can see is lovely.
-A garden you can also smell is unforgettable.
-Scent works on memory and mood in a way colour never quite does — a waft of jasmine on a summer evening or honeysuckle by a doorway turns an ordinary garden into an experience.
+The best fragrant garden plants - lavender and scented roses for daytime, jasmine and honeysuckle for warm evenings, and daphne or sweet box for winter - give you something colour never can.
+Scent works on memory and mood in a way sight never quite does: a waft of jasmine on a summer evening or honeysuckle by a doorway turns an ordinary garden into an experience.

 Here are 12 of the most reliably fragrant garden plants, grouped by when they release their scent, plus the secret to placing them so the perfume actually reaches you.